asatale/go-ds/README.md

-# Miscellaneous Go programs
+# Datastructures in Go
-This repository contains small go snippets for various algorithms and interesting problems.
-They are small enough that have individual repository for them makes no sense (to me).
-Hence they are all clubbed together in this repository.
+This repository contains various datastructures implemented in Go.

 Test cases can be executed with following
 ```go test -v --bench . --benchmem```